teyrana/documents/mentorship/GUIDEBOOK.md

 1. The request will be reviewed, and a mentor matching the skills requested should pick up the request within 24 hours.

-2. The mentor should update the spreadsheet pinned to the #mentors-internal channel, adding:

-    1. The mentee's contact information

-    2. skill areas requested

-    3. Time zone of mentee

-    4. Date of initial contact

-    5. Change status to "initial contact"

-3. If the user joins Slack, the mentor should reach out to them to get the conversation started (tips for conversation starters are listed in the appendix)

-4. If the mentee is not on Slack the mentor should reach out to them via email to invite them onto Slack and get the conversation started
+1. If the user joins Slack, the mentor should reach out to them to get the conversation started - tips for conversation starters are listed in the [appendix](#appendix) (If the mentee is not on Slack the mentor should reach out to them via email to invite them onto Slack and get the conversation started)

-5. The mentor should make at least three attempts over seven days to reach out to the mentee
+1. The mentor should make at least three attempts over fourteen days to reach out to the mentee

-6. If the mentee does not respond to any of the outreach attempts the mentor should note this on the spreadsheet, change the mentees status to "no response" and move on to another mentee
+1. If the mentee does not respond to any of the outreach attempts the mentor should note this on the spreadsheet

-7. If the mentee responds after the seven day period the mentor can:
+1. If the mentee responds after the fourteen day period the mentor can:

-    6. Pick up the conversation if they've not reached the two mentee limit
+    1. Pick up the conversation if they've not reached the two mentee limit

-    7. Tell the mentee that they need to find them another mentor and pass them on to an open mentor
+    1. Tell the mentee that they need to find them another mentor and pass them on to an open mentor

-8. Once the mentee and mentor start communicating they should set up a time for their first voice discussion to fill out the First Meeting Checklist, which should then be added to their Mentor entry on Airtable.
+1. Once the mentee and mentor start communicating they should set up a time for their first voice discussion to fill out the [First Meeting Checklist](#first-meeting-checklist)

-9. At this point the mentor should update the status of the master spreadsheet to "in progress"
+1. After the first meeting the mentor should update the spreadsheet pinned to the #mentors-internal channel, adding:
+    1. The mentee's email
+    1. Skill area(s) requested
+    1. Set the date of the **Fulfilled at** column to the date of the first meeting
+    1. Change status of the **Fulfilled** column

 ### Ongoing / Post First Meeting